Master of Social Work Curriculum

 - 6 quarter hours of a community practice anti-racism experience

-- SOCW 500/501 - Social Work Practice with Individuals & Families, 505 - Group Theory & Practice, 514 - Theories for Clinical Social Work Practice, 516 - Problems in Biopsychosical Functioning, 520 - Family Theory for Social Work Practice, 522 - Sociocultural Concepts, 525 - Child Development from Infancy to Adolescence, & 530 - Introduction to Social Welfare Policy, & 531 - Social Welfare Policy II
+- SOCW 500/501 - Social Work Practice with Individuals & Families, 505 - Group Theory & Practice, 514 - Theories for Clinical Social Work Practice, 516 - Problems in Biopsychosocial Functioning, 520 - Family Theory for Social Work Practice, 522 - Sociocultural Concepts, 525 - Child Development from Infancy to Adolescence, 530 - Introduction to Social Welfare Policy, & 540 - Principles of Social Work Research

 - Second Summer Core Courses (7 courses, 14 quarter hours)